oci-landing-zones/oracle-enterprise-landingzone/templates/enterprise-landing-zone/IMPLEMENTATION.md

 Workloads exist within Environments.

-The Enterprise Scale Baseline Landing Zone will set up one initial workload configuration in each Environment.
-In the future, the `elz-workload` template  will allow you to easily add additional workloads to a deployed Environment within the Enterprise Scale Baseline Landing Zone.
+The Oracle Enterprise Landing Zone will set up one initial workload configuration in each Environment.
+In the future, the `elz-workload` template  will allow you to easily add additional workloads to a deployed Environment within the Oracle Enterprise Landing Zone.

 Note that Workload compartments and networks all contain a user provided *workload_name* suffix in their names.
 This allows multiple workloads, each with their own separate compartment and networks, to be deployed.